Darfur: UNAMID drawdown complete as ‘liquidation phase’ begins

 UN Assistant Secretary-General M’Baye Babacar Cissé (SUNA)

-A statement issued by the Mission today points out that “over the past four months, UNAMID handed over 14 team sites to the government, who committed to using them for civilian purposes as in line with the Framework Agreement signed on 4 March 2021.
+A statement issued by the UN-AU Mission in Darfur (UNAMID) today points out that “over the past four months, UNAMID handed over 14 team sites to the government, who committed to using them for civilian purposes as in line with the Framework Agreement signed on 4 March 2021.
 Facilities are to be utilised for health care, education, and other social services, including vocational training and community centres, as identified by community members.”

 “Good coordination and cooperation with the government of Sudan has been critical for meeting the tight timeline and benchmarks set by the Security Council for the drawdown period.
 Similarly, it will be important for the government to ensure the protection of the Logistics Base and the repatriation of remaining staff to facilitate a seamless liquidation phase,” said UN Assistant Secretary-General M’Baye Babacar Cissé, who was tasked to oversee the drawdown period, manage personnel and asset repatriation, transfer team sites to local authorities, and engage with the government on relevant issues.